 I never spoke to her again after that.
 I can't imagine saying that to a friend.
 I was so shocked, as I often am by what some people have said to me over the years.
 Who needs friends like that... but then who would understand this level of pain?

-I keep two separate journals - one negative and one positive.
+It's a good idea to keep two separate journals - one negative and one positive.
 I dispose of (shred or burn safely) the negative one when it is half full.
 I don't like keeping negative energy in my home.
 In my positive migraine journal, right at the front, I write a list of self nurturing things to do when I am migraine free again.
 Please click on the link below if you'd like to print it out.

 I hope you find an outlet through writing in a migraine journal too.
 I have shared this to hopefully inspire you to write or find something that helps you get through all of this emotional turmoil that comes up around chronic pain episodes.
 If you have pain that is... it might be the disabling symptoms that get you down.